Ever wondered what an ESL teacher does on an average day? It’s not all about eating street food and experiencing new cultures…

 Read More: Teaching English in China – Complete Guide!

 School campuses in Chaoyang district are extremely similar so you can pretty much take a look at some of the pictures and imagine the school you would be working at.
 I get a desk and a computer at school in the English office, again this is very common.

 Lunch is provided at all schools in the Chaoyang district however this is the one thing that can vary considerably.
 I am very lucky with the variety and quality of the food I get, having seen some of the ‘buffets’ other schools provide.
 But it is all provided free of charge so complaining would probably make you a huge douche.

 OK, down to the important stuff.
 School starts from 08:00 to 08:40 depending on if you have first period.
 Lessons are 40 minutes long across the board in Beijing at public schools.
 You will be expected to have produced a PPT and lesson plan for the lesson; you can see an example of this in the pictures.

 I personally do some extracurricular stuff for the school without pay, like a choir club, and a debate club.
 You have no obligation to do these activities or in fact anything they ask you to do apart from lessons.
-However the relationship and fun you can have is well worth it and you don’t get home at 15:00 and think to yourself ‘what the fuck do I do now’.
+However, the relationship and fun you can have are well worth it and you don’t get home at 15:00 and think to yourself ‘what the hell do I do now?!’

 Read More: How To Send Money Home From China